iterative/dvc/README.rst

 How DVC works
 =============

-We encourage you to read our `Get Started <https://dvc.org/doc/get-started>`_ guide to better understand what DVC is and how it can fit your scenarios.
+    We encourage you to read our `Get Started
+    <https://dvc.org/doc/get-started>`_ guides to better understand what DVC
+    does and how it can fit your scenarios.

 The easiest (but not perfect!) *analogy* to describe it: DVC is Git (or Git-LFS to be precise) & Makefiles made right and tailored specifically for ML and Data Science scenarios.